sheny2/computing_bootcamp_2022/README.md

-# Duke University :: Department of Statistical Science Computing Bootcamp 2022
+# Duke University :: DSS Computing Bootcamp 2022

 This repository contains the computing bootcamp materials for incoming Ph.D. and M.S. students to the Department of Statistical Science at